Being a newbie and moving to Hong Kong to start a new life is at once exhilarating, daunting, and stressful.

 - How much experience do you expect from your movers?
 Are you ok with less experience at the right price?

 - How far are you moving?
-From the airport or seaport to which area?
-If you’re moving house within Hong Kong, remember that the longer the move, the more it’s going to cost.
+Even if you’re moving house within Hong Kong, remember that the longer the move, the more it’s going to cost.

 - Which services do you want?
 Are you going to be packing yourself?
 Have you got a supply of boxes and moving blankets?